African Publishers Network: Advocacy

-A trade and promotion program is conducted through APNET, which allocates catalogues of African books and sources and disseminates orders to publishers.
+A trade and promotion programme is conducted through APNET, which allocates catalogues of African books and sources and disseminates orders to publishers.

 UNESCO provided support for the KAWI project (also SAP KAWI project) to produce and illustrate popular science books for children in national and minority languages in Africa.
 African authors and illustrators were used to create the content which was translated into various languages.